A Spoonful of Sugar:

 Verdun, 1638.
 Wikimedia (unknown origin) Public Domain

-In the mid-1300s an apothecary in Verdun began coating medicines with sugar and calling them dragées and a Verdun grocer began creating dragées as sugar-coated almond candies.
-The word dragée is closely related to dredge, an English transitive verb meaning to coat (food) with powder, sugar, or flour.
-And dredge origins are the Middle English dragge, from Old French dragie, both meaning to dredge sweetmeat, perhaps from Latin tragēmata, confectionary, so perhaps it all started with Julius Dragatus in ancient Rome.
+In the mid-1300s, an apothecary in Verdun began coating medicines with sugar and calling them dragées, and a Verdun grocer began creating dragées as sugar-coated almond candies.
+Dragée is closely related to dredge, an English transitive verb meaning to coat (food) with powder, sugar, or flour.
+Dredge origins may be from the Middle English dragge or Old French dragie, both meaning to dredge a sweetmeat, or perhaps from Latin tragēmata, confectionary, so maybe it all started with Julius Dragatus in ancient Rome.,

-My adventure down this particular rabbit hole had taken an unexpected turn––from the vicious tools of warfare to the histories of languages and sweets––but it was only a matter of one more twist to come back to Verdun as this beautiful image popped up on my monitor:
+My adventure down this particular rabbit hole had taken an unexpected turn–from the vicious tools of warfare to the histories of languages and sweets–but it was only a matter of one more twist back to the city of Verdun and the battle of Verdun when this beautiful image popped up on my monitor:

-The English name, Jordan Almonds, may be related to the River Jordan, after a variety of almonds grown there, or it may be a derivation of the French word jardin, meaning garden.
+The English name, Jordan Almonds, may be related to the River Jordan, after various almonds were grown there, or it may be a derivation of the French word jardin, which means garden.
 The very popular Dragées des Verdun are still being produced there today.
-Elsewhere, Jordan almonds have long been popular, not only at the movies, but for hundreds of years, in many cultures, they have been offered as traditional wedding favors and to some they are thought to be an aphrodisiac.
+Elsewhere, Jordan Almonds, or dragees, have long been popular in the movies and, in many cultures, they have been offered as traditional wedding favors for hundreds of years.
+To some, they are thought to be an aphrodisiac.
+That sounds like an appropriate wedding favor.

-At this point in my exploration, I quickly backed out of one internet maze and entered another, as I placed an online order for Dragées des Verdun.
-They should arrive soon, and I look forward to sharing them with friends and displaying the colorful tin alongside my collection of Verdun WWI postcards.
+At this point in my exploration, I quickly backed out of one internet maze and entered another, placing an online order for Dragées de Verdun.
+They should arrive soon, and I look forward to sharing them with friends and displaying the colorful tin alongside a collection of Verdun WWI postcards.
 Note that the boy on the far left of the illustration on the tin is wearing the early WWI French red and blue uniform.

-When I was an elementary school student, my teachers frequently asserted that I wasn’t working to my “full potential” or that I was “not applying” myself.
-Many years later, I often go to sleep or wake up with a recurring thought: There is so much more to do and learn.
-I seem motivated by deadlines, and old age arrives with a very literal deadline.
-The future may seem a bit short but, on the other hand, I am grateful to have planned ahead and arranged to access entire libraries and worldwide travel via cyberspace––and at speeds my teachers could not have imagined.
+As an elementary school student, my teachers frequently asserted that I wasn’t working to my “full potential” or “not applying” myself.
+Many (many) years later, I often go to sleep or wake up with a recurring thought: There is so much more to do and learn.
+I need to apply myself!
+I seem motivated by deadlines, and old age arrives with a literal deadline.
+The future may seem a bit short, but, on the other hand, I am grateful to have planned ahead and arranged to access entire libraries of information and worldwide travel via cyberspace–and at speeds my teachers could not have imagined.

 Ken Wilson